 In a computer, memory refers to the physical devices that are used to store programs or data on a temporary or permanent basis.
 It is a group of registers.
-Memory is of two types (i) memory primary memory, (ii) secondary memory.
+Memory are of two types (i) primary memory, (ii) secondary memory.
 Primary memory is made up of semiconductors, It is also divided into two types, Read-Only Memory (ROM) and Random Access Memory (RAM).
 Secondary memory is a physical device for the permanent storage of programs and data(Hard disk, Compact disc, Flash drive, etc.).

 Primary memory is made up of semiconductors and it is the main memory of the computer system.
 It is generally used to store data or information on which the computer is currently working, so we can say that it is used to store data temporarily.
 Data or information is lost when the systems are off.
 It is also divided into two types:

 (ii).
 Random Access Memory (RAM).

 1. Random Access Memory: Primary memory is also called internal memory.
 This is the main area in a computer where data, instructions, and information are stored.
 Any storage location in this memory can be directly accessed by the Central Processing Unit.
 As the CPU can randomly access any storage location in this memory, it is also called Random Access Memory or RAM.
 The CPU can access data from RAM as long as the computer is switched on.
 As soon as the power to the computer is switched off, the stored data and instructions disappear from RAM.
 Such type of memory is known as volatile memory.
 RAM is also called read/write memory.